iitpatna17/hacktoberfest17/README.md

 # HacktoberFest'17

-Just follow, make 4 PRs and win a cool a Tee and stickers.
+Just follow, make 4 PRs and win a cool Tee and stickers.

 Use this repo to make PR of the code in any language of your choice.